github/developer.github.com/content/v3/enterprise/management_console.md

 ## Check configuration status

-Once the configuration process is running, you can check its status using this endpoint:
+This endpoint allows you to check the status of the most recent configuration process:

     GET /setup/api/configcheck

+Note that you may need to wait several seconds after you start a process before you can check its status.

 ### Response